mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Uneven pavement, Poole Way, by pedestrian crossing, traffic pole 13, 23rd May :- [7610229](https://www.fixmystreet.com/report/7610229)
 - Trenches across the road after utility work, the eegs of which are deteriorating with age and heavy vehicles, potentially causing significant danger to cyclists, motorists and nearby property., 23rd May :- [7610111](https://www.fixmystreet.com/report/7610111)
 - Confusing road marking causing traffic near-misses., 23rd May :- [7610038](https://www.fixmystreet.com/report/7610038)
-- The bollard was ripped out by a lorry.
-Repair to pavement badly done, now a trip hazzard.
-No bollard replaced, 23rd May :- [7609716](https://www.fixmystreet.com/report/7609716)

 <!-- fix_marker ends -->